Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Implementation of a reconfigurable multifunctional metadevice

-where $f$ is the focal length and $\lambda$ is the wavelength in the background medium.
-In Figure \ref{fig.focusing}(a), the theoretical phase distribution for $f=20\lambda$ (solid blue line) is compared with the phase profile realized in the full-wave simulation (red circle-shaped marks).
-Although the discretization is limited to eleven steps (corresponding to the experimentally-demonstrated number of crystallization levels \cite{rios2015integrated}), the electric field intensity distribution in Figure \ref{fig.focusing}(b, top) illustrates that focusing occurs at a distance of $20.5\lambda$ in a very good agreement with the analytical result.
-Moreover, the normalized field intensity at the focal plane has the full-width at half-maximum (FWHM) of 995 nm and numerical aperture NA=0.65 justifying the diffraction-limited feature of the designed lens (see Figure \ref{fig.focusing}(c)).
-Although for such a small size lens ($\approx35\lambda$), the efficiency (i.e., the ratio of reflected power at the focal plane with lateral dimension of three times FWHM to the reflected power from a back-reflector) is 5.7\%.
-It should be emphasized that a larger aperture size results in a performance improvement due to the local periodicity effect retention.
-To reveal the superiority of our proposed reconfigurable metadevice, we investigate two more scenarios in which the focal point of metalens is controlled just by carefully assigning the GST crystallization profile.
-Electric field intensity profiles for metalenses with f=$10\lambda$ and f=$5\lambda$ are depicted in Figures \ref{fig.focusing}(b, middle) and (b, bottom), respectively.
-In these designs, simulated focal lengths are f=$10.3\lambda$ (with FWHM=740 nm and NA=0.86) and f=$5.2\lambda$ (with FWHM=615 nm and NA=0.96), respectively.
-For the sake of clarity, the realized phase profile, the required lateral crystallization distribution, and the calculated depth of focus for the investigated lenses are illustrated in Figure \ref{fig.focusing1}.
-All numerical simulations are in a good agreement with the analytical results while negligible discrepancies in the performance primarily originate from in-plane coupling between the elements, imprecise discretization of phase profiles, the abrupt phase shift in adjacent meta-atoms, and the finite size of the metalenses.
-In the Supplementary section, we investigated other optical functionalities, such as phased array antenna, airy beam generator and beam splitter, for the on demand tailoring of the phase front of light.
+where $f$ is the focal length, and $\lambda$ is the wavelength in the background medium.
+In Figure \ref{fig.focusing}(a), the theoretical phase distribution for $f = 20\lambda$ (solid blue line) is compared with the phase profile realized in the full-wave simulation (red circles).
+Although the discretization is limited to 11 steps (corresponding to the experimentally-demonstrated number of GST crystallization levels \cite{rios2015integrated}), the electric field intensity distribution in Figure \ref{fig.focusing}(b, top) illustrates that focusing occurs at a distance of $20.5\lambda$ in good agreement with the analytical result.
+Moreover, the normalized field intensity at the focal plane has the full-width at half-maximum (FWHM) of 995 nm and numerical aperture NA = 0.65 justifying the diffraction-limited feature of the designed lens (see Figure \ref{fig.focusing}(c) for comparison with Airy disk).
+Note that for such a small size lens ($\approx35\lambda$), the efficiency (i.e., the ratio of the reflected power at the focal plane with lateral dimension of three times FWHM to the reflected power from an Au back reflector) is 5.7\%.
+However, a larger aperture size results in a performance improvement due to the local periodicity effect retention \cite{genevet2017recent}.
+By manipulating the phase distribution imposed by the metasurface (using an appropriate level of crystallization for each meta-atom), the focal point of metalens can be finely controlled.
+Figures \ref{fig.focusing}(b, middle) and \ref{fig.focusing}(b, bottom) depict the electric field intensity profiles for metalenses with f = $10\lambda$ and f = $5\lambda$, respectively.
+In these designs, simulated focal lengths are f = $10.3\lambda$ (with FWHM = 740 nm and NA = 0.86) and f = $5.2\lambda$ (with FWHM = 615 nm and NA = 0.96), respectively.
+For the sake of clarity, the realized phase profile, the required lateral crystallization distribution, and the calculated depth of focus for the investigated lenses are illustrated in Figure S2 in the Supporting Information.
+All numerical simulations are in good agreement with the analytical results while negligible discrepancies in the performance primarily originate from the in-plane coupling between the elements of the metasurface array, imprecise discretization of phase profiles, the abrupt phase shift in adjacent meta-atoms, and the finite size of the metalenses.
+In the Supporting Information, we investigate other optical functionalities, such as phased array antennae, airy beam generator, and beam splitter, that can be realized using the same metasurface structure by engineering the phase-front of light.